baltimoreheritage/civil-rights-heritage/_pages/housing.md

 ## 1943: Baltimore Sun reports on "Negro Archipelegos"

-An October 1948 editorial in the *Baltimore Sun* described the "colored section of most cities" as "already dangerously overcrowded" and noted that only 2% of new housing built in 1948 was open to African Americans, despite representing 20% of Baltimore’s total population.
+An October 1948 editorial in the _Baltimore Sun_ described the "colored section of most cities" as "already dangerously overcrowded" and noted that only 2% of new housing built in 1948 was open to African Americans, despite representing 20% of Baltimore’s total population.
 By 1950, Baltimore had 226,053 black residents, representing 23.8% of the population but occupying only 19.4% of dwelling units.
 This pattern continued into the early 1950s: of the 53,000 permits issued new homes in Baltimore metropolitan area from 1950 to 1953, only 3,200 of those were open to African American households, even as the black population increased another 10%.

 On May 5, 1944, the Sun reported on "Slow Progress In Negro Housing," writing:

 > The real meat in the report of Housing Authority of Baltimore on rent lists can be found in the data Negro housing.
 Not one of the dwelling units assigned for Negro is vacant.
-Jn contrast, there are vacancies in the white and these vacancies cover an...
+Jn contrast, there are vacancies in the white and these vacancies cover an...[@_slow_1944]

 ## 1945: White neighbors attack black household at 816 N. Fulton Avenue

 When African American residents began responding to this housing crisis by purchasing homes in formerly segregated white neighborhoods some white resident met them with violence.
+In a letter to Mayor McKeldin in July 1945, in response to the efforts by a group of 350 residents in the Fulton Avenue area to prevent black residents from moving west, the NAACP argued "growth demands that we take in those streets that fringe our area since every attempt to enter new sections is vigorously denied."
+The Citizens Committee for Justice and the Baltimore Urban League observed "the need for more housing is most sharply felt in the Negro community, where there are virtually no vacancies of any type."

 In 1945, a group of people, described by the Baltimore Afro American as "hoodlums who resented having the Millers move into a white neighborhood," threw bricks at the home of James Miller and his family at 816 N. Fulton Avenue, breaking glass in the front door and windows.

 The _Baltimore Sun_ expanded on this account writing: